gravitystorm/openstreetmap-carto/CODE_OF_CONDUCT.md

 ## Acknowledgements

 This document is based on the Go Code of Conduct, which in turn has parts derived from the Code of Conduct documents of the Django, FreeBSD, and Rust projects.

+This documented is licensed under the Creative Commons Attribution 3.0 License.